itn-trust/itn-did-spec/README.md

 ### Operations

-Identity Protocol provides methods to manage DIDs.

 #### Create

 Description: Based on the DID data schema context file and DID method an ITN process anchors a DID and its DID document and delivers it to the requestor.

 Requirements:

-- `creator` input parameter can be a DID String or a DID document.
-- The provided DID MUST be compliant with the did:itn method.
+- The provided DID MUST be compliant with the `did:itn` method.
 - The provided DID document MUST be compliant with the DID V1.0 DID document specification.

 ---